WerDei/Zoomglass/README.md

 # Zoomglass
 A Fabric mod that quickly puts a spyglass into your hand with a press of a button.
-Immersion of an in-game feature combined with a convenience of a traditional zoom mod!
+Made for people who prefer roleplaying aspects of a spyglass but don't want to miss out on convenience!

-The default keybind is `c`, and you can find it under the "Invertory" section in keybinding settings.
+The default keybind is `c`, and you can find it under the "Inventory" section in keybinding settings.

 Requires Fabric API